 With the Government promising to create 50,000 more nursing positions across the UK over the next few years, it certainly seems that there will be plenty of career opportunities in the future for current nursing students.

 The pandemic has changed the layout of the jobs market, and many people are now thinking about re-training and pursuing a new career.
 UCAS have reported that for the first time, over 10,000 of their applications for nursing have come from students aged 35 or older, which just goes to show that it’s never too late to re-train and get into your dream career.

 If you want to study for a nursing degree then you may be eligible for financial support with your course fees through an NHS Bursary.
 Depending on your circumstances (for example, if you plan to train in a region that is struggling to recruit nursing students, or you’re training in a specialist field such as mental health nursing) you could also be eligible for the NHS Learning Support Fund, which can be used to help you cover the costs of things like your tuition fees, childcare or even travel and accommodation in some cases.

 If you’re interested in a career in nursing, there are loads of routes you can take to get there.
-Click here to find out more about our healthcare courses, and how we can help you on that first step into nursing!
+Click here to apply now!